acosgames/anime-trivia-simple/README.md

 Client is built using ReactJS.
 It will run inside an iframe and communicate with the parent frame which is the [Simulator's](https://github.com/acosgames/acosgames) client.

-All assets (images, svg, audio) should be packed into a single `client.bundle.js` file.
+All assets (images, svg, audio) should be packed into a single javascript file:

+- `client.bundle.dev.js` for development
+- `client.bundle.js` for production.

 A browser-sync is included so that your changes are reflected immediately.

 ## About Server

-Server code is built using NodeJS code and bundled into a single `server.bundle.js` file.
+Server code is built using NodeJS code and bundled into a single `server.bundle.js` file for both developmet and production.

+`database.json` is used to store large amounts of data in JSON format.

+It is accessed via `globals.database()`.

 ## About Simulator